lux-operating-system/servers/readme.md

 </div>

-This repository contains the microkernel servers that implement driver functionality and relayed external system call handlers for the [lux microkernel](https://github.com/lux-operating-system/kernel).
-The microkernel and the servers, along with [lumen](https://github.com/lux-operating-system/lumen), form the foundation of luxOS.
+This repository contains the microkernel servers that implement drivers and external system call handlers for the [lux microkernel](https://github.com/lux-operating-system/kernel).
+The microkernel and the servers, along with [lumen](https://github.com/lux-operating-system/lumen), form the foundation of [luxOS](https://github.com/lux-operating-system/lux).

 # Overview